X of Swords: Accommodation in Otherworld

-The tournament begins
+The Tournament Begins

-After the feast, Saturnyne announces the match-ups: Elizabeth Braddock vs. Isca the Unbeaten, Cypher vs. Bei the Blood Moon, Wolverine vs. Summoner.Wolverine #7.
-Marvel Comics.
-Aside from one-on-one battles, Saturnyne forces the Swordbearers to compete in a series of extravagant contests.
+After the feast, Saturnyne announces the challenges.
+Aside from one-on-one battles, she forces the Swordbearers to compete in a series of extravagant contests.

-Magik defeats Pogg Ur-Pogg; Isca wins against Elizabeth Braddock whose body turns to glass and shatters.
-Wolverine kills Summoner.
-In a three-way battle with Solem and the Horseman of War (Summoner's mother), Wolverine severs War's hand.
-Cypher marries Bei the Blood Moon.
-Storm defeats the Horseman of Death.
-Gorgon perishes after a fierce battle against White Sword and his troops.
-Finally, when the score is tied between Krakoa and Arakko, Saturnyne announces the last match: Apocalyse versus his wife Genesis possessed by the Annihilation Mask of Amenth.
+Notable contests include: the apparent death of Captain Britain against Isca the Unbeaten, shattering into glass-like fragments; the marriage of Cypher and Bei the Blood Moon; and Gorgon being killed after a fierce battle against White Sword and his One Hundred Champions.
+Finally, with the score tied, Saturnyne announces the last match: Apocalyse versus Genesis possessed by Annihilation.

-In the meantime, Sinister and the Hellions arrive at Otherworld, but their mission goes awry as they have to fight the Otherworldian race of the Locus Vile.
-Theirs is a bloody battle, and Wild Child perishes by the hand of one of the Locus Vile.
-The other Hellions barely escape through a portal to Krakoa, but as soon as they return, Sinister betrays the team and slays the survivors.
+In the meantime, Sinister and the Hellions arrive in Amenth to sabotage the Arakkii team, but their mission goes awry when they encounter Tarn the Uncaring and his Locus Vile.
+Theirs is a bloody battle, and four of their number (including Sinister, secretly a clone) are killed.
+The other Hellions barely escape through a portal to Krakoa, but as soon as they return, the real Sinister kills the survivors to keep his true purpose during the mission a secret: stealing gene samples from Arakkii mutants.

-All-out war
+All-Out War

-Before his fight with an Arakki champion, young Cable telepathically communicated with Jean Grey and Cyclops on Krakoa.
+Before his duel with Bei, Cable telepathically communicates with Jean Grey and Cyclops on Krakoa.
 Saturnyne notices the interference and cuts their contact.
 Fearing for Cable's life, the heroes present their case to the Quiet Council: they intend to take as many mutants to the Otherworld and rescue Krakoa's champions.
 They also feel the need to reinstate the X-Men as a permanent team to defend their interests.

-Cable uses S.W.O.R.D.'s space station to transport everyone they can gather to Otherworld's battlefield (including a reborn Captain Britain Corps), in the middle of an all-out war between Amenth's and Arakko's armies.
-During the battle, omega-level mutant and unbeatable warrior Isca the Unbeaten suddenly switched sides by changing her color, after Apocalypse managed to take the mask of Amenth from Genesis.
+When Apocalypse wins the duel against Genesis, Annihilation seizes full control of its host and summons the hordes of Amenthi Daemons to invade Krakoa.
+Cable uses S.W.O.R.D.'s space station to transport everyone they can gather to Otherworld's battlefield (including a reborn Captain Britain Corps), in the middle of an all-out war between Krakoa's and Amenth's armies.
+During the battle, Apocalypse manages to take the Annihilation Helm from Genesis and, overcoming its corruptive influence, makes Amenth's forces surrender.

-Apocalypse takes Annihilation's mask from his wife's face and wears it.
-He yields and Amenth's forces surrender.
 Saturnyne, satisfied with this conclusion, asks both Krakoa and Arakko to trade prisoners, as a token of goodwill: Apocalypse chooses to accompany his wife and children back to Amenth, in exchange for Arakko (and consequently all its mutant inhabitants) returning to Earth, so Krakoa can reunite with its "twin" at last.

-Saturnyne is crowned Queen in Otherworld and gets what she needed, but not what she wanted: Brian Braddock (former Captain Britain)'s heart.
+Saturnyne is crowned Queen in Otherworld and gets what she needed, but not what she wanted: Brian Braddock's heart.